Read Felicity's story about being a live-in carer

-Felicity and Sharon have been a team for four months now.
-Together they are busy making sure that Sharon, who has Cerebral Palsy and Asperger’s syndrome, can feel confident about living independently.
+Felicity and Sharon have been a team for some time now.
+Together they are busy making sure that Sharon, who has cerebral palsy and Asperger’s syndrome, can feel confident about living independently.

 Felicity’s assistance and companionship enables Sharon to keep up with her busy social life, and over the past few months, she has been excited to see Sharon’s self-belief and involvement developing quickly.
 Read on to find out what Felicity has to say about her experiences with Sharon and how they fit into each others’ lives.